LocuraDU/DU-Locura-Storage-Info/README.md

 > **Note**
-> - This was originally an fork from (https://github.com/brendonh).
+> - This was originally a fork from (https://github.com/brendonh).
 > - Some aesthetic ideas from (https://github.com/Jericho1060)

 # Information